Toshiba Aurex System 10: Still Playing After All Those Years

 By 2 PM, we’re back in the city of Puerto Princesa, and we had to wait for a few minutes at the odd mixed-business-and-living-room-like reception area of the enigmatic D’ Lucky Garden Inn– our overnight shelter for the day before we head back to Manila the next morning.

-The place had such an unusual appeal because of its maze of very narrow passageways that lead to several doors, leaving you guessing where they will lead you next.
-I suspect that the entire place is an ‘all-purpose lodge’ that can accommodate all patrons looking for either a quick 3-hour ‘love motel’service or weekly/monthly renters.
+The place had an unusual appeal due to its maze of very narrow passageways that led to several doors, leaving you guessing where they would lead next.
+I suspect that the entire place is an ‘all-purpose lodge’ that can accommodate all patrons looking for either a quick 3-hour ‘love motel’ service or weekly/monthly renters.

-Mat had booked two separate rooms for us, and both had that unmistakable scent of a love motel, which I could simply describe as a mix of household bleach and a strong musk fragrance.
-Mat and Johan’s room even had a motif- a red mosquito-net-like fabric draped over the center of the double-sized bed.
+Mat had booked two separate rooms for us, and both had that unmistakable scent of a love motel, which I could describe as a mix of household bleach and a strong musk fragrance.
+Mat and Johan’s room even had a motif —a red, mosquito-net-like fabric draped over the center of the double-sized bed.

 One of the maze-like alleys inside D’Lucky Garden Inn – Puerto Princesa, Palawan